nghovi/MyApplication/app/src/main/res/readme.txt

 -19.
 Put edit cursor when tap on unfold button
 -20.
 Fix search with author name
 21. test case: network error, first time user, search function
+22. if there isn't table task yet, then load and save all tasks, books